| China, with a recorded history of 5,000

 used both to decorate rooms, and as jewelry by people hoping for

+a blessing.
 Chinese Embroidery originated in the

 Shang Dynasty (16th - 11th century BC), and now has four major